Autumn reflection - Space to thrive

 That clarity came to me this morning.

 Last night I brought my porch plants indoors, preparing for the cooler temperatures.
 My home has limited space, so finding the right spot for my mini indoor forest was a bit of a puzzle.
 I love the vibrant energy that plants bring into each room.
-The live greenery fills the space with calm and joy.
+Even with minimal corners to tuck them, I seemed to find the perfect spot for each one where they will soak up just enough sunlight to continue to grow.

 I’ll admit, I didn’t inherit my mother’s green thumb.
 Over time, I’ve learned that the plants thriving under my care are the ones that don’t need constant attention.
 The ones that flourish are those I’ve placed in the right space, provide enough light, warmth, and occasional watering.
 On the other hand, plants that demand daily care or meticulous pruning rarely survive long in my home!

-I want to attract people who trust the environment I’ve created, who value insight and collaboration, but who also have the drive to be self-sufficient.
+If I were to build a business that I truly felt proud of, I would want to attract people who trust the environment provided, who value insight and collaboration, but who also have the drive to be self-sufficient.
 I want each person on my team to grow in their own way, with confidence, creativity, and purpose.

 So, when I think about my ideal team, I realize what I truly want is a team of succulents!
 Individuals who thrive beautifully on their own, yet still benefit from consistent care and a nourishing environment.